Places to Ride Your Side by Side in North Carolina

 The end of the trail passes through a tunnel, which is cool.
 Even if the trip is much shorter than some of the other options, the forest feel is refreshing.
 The endpoint of Bent Creek Road is just below the Blue Ridge Parkway, which will provide you with even more beautiful spots to visit.

-Rockhouse Creek Road
+8) Ride Your UTV On Rockhouse Creek Road

 Rockhouse Creek Road is only 3 miles long, which is shorter than Bent Creek Road.
-It’s a moderately difficult trail with a variety of activities such as camping, running, and hiking.
+It’s a moderately difficult trail with a variety of activities, such as camping, running, and hiking.

 If your vehicle uses all-terrain tires, beginners will enjoy adventures on this trail even more.
 After all, not only are all-terrain tires designed for off-road places, but they can also handle the impact from the bumps along the way.

 It’s also important to know that this trail has a few different sections.
-The first part is narrow while the next is maintained by the State and idea for people and vehicles.
+The first part is narrow while the next is maintained by the State and ideal for people and vehicles.
 There are plenty of campsites along the rest of the trail.

 Jocassee Gorges is one of the more difficult trails on the list.
 The terrain consists of a lot of rocks, muddy sections, hills, and bodies of water.
 This trail is risky if you’re a beginner, but if you’re experienced, it can be one of the most exciting locations.